JosephBARBIERDARNAL/GetRecipe/README.md

-# Recipe generator, Meal planner
+# Recipe, Meal planner and Grocery list generator

-#### Web application for generating recipes and meal plans.
+#### Web application for generating recipes and meal plans in the *simplest way possible*

+Go to the [app](https://recipe-generator-josephbarbier.streamlit.app) :point_left:

 ## How to use the app?

 - Open the [app](https://recipe-generator-josephbarbier.streamlit.app) in your browser
-- Click on the *"Get recipe"* or *"Meal planner"* in the navigation bar
+- Click on the *"Get recipe"*, *"Meal planner"* or "Grocery list" in the navigation bar
 - Enter your preferences
 - Enjoy :grin: